snikket-im/snikket-server/docs/setup/quickstart.md

 Follow the link to open the invitation, and follow the instructions get signed in.

-You can create as many links as you want and share them with people.
-Each link can only be used once.
-Don't forget to drop the `--admin` part to create normal user accounts!
+Once you've created your admin account, you can log in to the web dashboard by visiting `https://chat.example.com/` in your browser (obviously put your own domain in there!).

-Once you've created your admin account, you can also log in to the web management portal online by visiting `https://chat.example.com/` in your browser (obviously put your own domain in there!).
+From there you can create more invitation links to share with your family, friends and anyone else you want to join your Snikket instance.
+It won't be empty for long!

 {{< panel style="success" >}}
 That's it!
 How did it go?
 Let us know at feedback@snikket.org.
 Also if you want to support